Lisly25/webserv/README.md

 + all location contexts must also contain a root directive, no matter which type location it is.
 Its value must be a single string (it cannot contain whitespaces)

++ `index`can be used inside a location module to set up how a request ending with '/' (a directory) is handled: files can be defined that will be used as an index.
+The last file can be a file with an absolute path.
+The files will be checked in the order they are given

 + `autoindex` can be used inside non-cgi location context: is set to off by default, and as such, is not mandatory.
-It is used to turn on or off directory listing
+It is used to turn on or off directory listing.
+If turned on, it will take effect if no `index` file can be found

 + a location context may also contain redirections: